pimutils/khal/doc/source/configspec.rst

     Whether to show a visible frame (with *box drawing* characters) around some (groups of) elements or not.
-There are currently several different frame options available, that should visually differentiate wether an element is in focus or not.
+There are currently several different frame options available, that should visually differentiate whether an element is in focus or not.
 Some of them will probably be removed in future releases of khal, so please try them out and give feedback on which style you prefer (the color of all variants can be defined in the color themes).

       :type: option, allowed values are *False*, *width*, *color* and *top*
       :default: False